 - Is it easy for your parent to get in and out of the shower ?

-- Is your parent living on one level or are their stairs and steps ?
+- Is your parent living on one level, or are there stairs and steps ?

 - How well is your parent handling the stairs if they have them ?

-- Does you parent go out alone alot in slippery conditions ?
+- Does your parent go out alone a lot in slippery conditions ?